-In the past few lessons, we have learned about working with different types of data in Python: strings, numbers (ints and floats), and booleans.
-Now let's put that knowledge into action.
+In the past few lessons,you learned about working with different types of data in Python: strings, numbers (ints and floats), and booleans.
+Now, you'll put that knowledge into action.

-In this lesson we'll imagine that we were at a nice social gathering and exchanged business cards with a few people.
+Imagine that you're at a business event and exchanged business cards with a few people.
 One of the business cards belongs to Art Vandelay, a new travel agent.
-We want to use our programming skills to format this information correctly.
+Here, you'll use your programming skills to format this information correctly.

-The next morning we take out the business card, ready to format it using our programming skills, and here is what we find.
+The next morning you take out the business card, ready to format it using your programming skills, and here is what we find.

 'hello' ### whattttt

 After pressing shift+enter on the cell above, you'll see that Python ignores the comment.
 In Flatiron coding labs, a comment will be provided to indicate what you are aiming to have the code return.
 This allows you to then easily check your answer upon running your code.

 With that, use the appropriate string method to transform each string to match the desired output in the comment.

 title method to capitalize the first letter of each word in "art vandelay"`.

 "art vandelay" # 'Art Vandelay'

 uppercase method to capitalize all of the letters of "Ceo".